 Reports to: Vice President, Exhibitions

 FLSA status: Non-exempt

-Job posted 5/22/2019.
-Applications will be accepted until the position is filled.
+This is an ongoing recruitment to establish an on-call staff of art preparators.
 Qualified applicants should send cover letter with resume and employment application to HR@artcenter.edu and reference “Art Preparator” in the subject line.

 Applicants responding to posted job openings are asked to include a completed employment application with the application materials listed in the job posting.

 All employees who know or have reason to know of allegations or acts that violate ArtCenter’s Title IX Policy prohibiting discrimination, harassment, retaliation, sexual harassment, sexual misconduct, sexual violence, dating violence, and stalking shall promptly inform the DHR Administrator and Title IX Coordinator, or designee or the Assistant Dean of Students or designee.
 Faculty with a mandatory duty to report are required to disclose all information including the names of the parties, even where the person has requested their name remain confidential.

 Pursuant to the California Child Abuse and Neglect Reporting Act (CANRA), all employees who know of or have reason to suspect child abuse or neglect involving alleged victims under age 18 shall promptly inform local law enforcement or the county welfare department.

 The conditions herein are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential job functions.